daidodo/format-imports-vscode/README.md

 - VS Code `"editor"` and `"files"` settings
 - VS Code `"tsImportSorter"` settings

-Here are all config in `package.json` under `"importSorter"` section and their default values:
+Here are all configs in `package.json` under `"importSorter"` section and their default values:

 ```json
 {